Skip to content

 Produced by linking to scheduling data in scheduling software applications (eg. Turbo-Chart, or excel)

-Line of Balance Software requirements
+Line of Balance Software Requirements

 Line of Balance Software creates line of balance charts by producing charts using dual axes.
 The horizontal axis usually represents time, and the software allows selection of the time period to be show, as hours, days, weeks or months.
 Gridlines are drawn by the line of balance software to create the date/time grid.
 The second vertical axis is used to represent the physical work areas.